TIBCOSoftware/snappydata/README.md

 ````
 $ sbin/snappy-start-all.sh
-  (Roughly can take upto a minute.
-Associated logs are in the ‘work’ sub-directory)
-This would output something like this ...
 localhost: Starting SnappyData Locator using peer discovery on: 0.0.0.0[10334]
 ...
 localhost: SnappyData Locator pid: 56703 status: running